harchs/open-exam/README.md

 Once you clone the repository, run `ruby script/bootstrap.rb` to get clean database with test data.

+In the config folder, two files must be edited and have their names changed. `database.example.yml` and `postmark.example.yml` must be edited with your personal infomration (see below) and renamed to `database.yml` and `postmark.yml`.

 #Setting up Postmark

 You need to create /config/postmark.yml file to configure mailer.
 Submit the following code with your personal postmark information.